GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the restorer hive must not be obstructed by a wall to heal your teammates, but will also heal deployed skills after they take damage, you may not want the latter to prevent your charges from draining too fast, therefore, its placement is important
 - useful to do preemptive heals with the chem launcher, especially for crusader shield users (their shield is their main source of survivability)
 - there's often no need to expose yourself to enemies to deploy your hive or heal your teammates
-- > 900k chem heals are overkill as most of the playerbase is sitting around 700k armor
+- 900k chem heals are often overkill as most of the playerbase is sitting around 700k armor
 - reference: https://www.reddit.com/r/thedivision/comments/ko4ds5/please_try_a_healing_build/ghqvfx1

 ### Playing rifler